-The problem is that small banks do not have ability to lend billions of dollars.
-Only our biggest banks have ability to loan billions of dollars for construction loans, but they will not do it for the reasons explained above.
+The problem is that small banks do not have the ability to lend billions of dollars.
+Only our biggest banks have the ability to loan billions of dollars for construction loans, but they will not do it for the reasons explained above.
 This is a little dirty secret of our economy.
 People need affordable housing, but the top management of our biggest commercial banks is smart enough not to make too many construction loans.
 We hit a brick wall.
 Is there a way around this brick wall?

 Fortunately, there is a way.
 First, we need to learn how the financial system functions.
 The financial system includes many distinctive parts: a central bank, commercial banks, insurance companies, stock market, bond market, all kinds of finance companies, etc. We already know that commercial banks have no desire to loan billions of dollars for construction loans.
-All parts of the financial system are profit seeking private enterprises, and they have no incentive to make billion dollars construction loans at low interest rate.
+All parts of the financial system are profit seeking private enterprises, and they have no incentive to make billion dollars construction loans at low interest rates.
 The only part of the financial system which is not obligated to maximize profits is the central bank.
 The central bank does not usually make loans to commercial banks.
 If the central bank starts making loans to commercial banks, they will have more banking reserves to make loans to buy houses and apartments, and it will cause inflation in real estate.

 Here is a solution.
 The first step should be a creation of one commercial bank owned by the federal government.
 That government-owned commercial bank should have a mandate to borrow billions of dollars straight from the central bank, the Federal Reserve, and to make billion dollars construction loans to build modern new cities.
 There will be no inflation for the following reasons.
-The central bank has a right to print paper dollars, but that does not increase amount of money in circulation.
+The central bank has a right to print paper dollars, but that does not increase the amount of money in circulation.
 When the central bank makes a loan to a government-owned commercial bank, it will increase reserves, against which the commercial bank can make loans.
-Only when the commercial bank makes a loan, amount of money in circulation increases by the amount of the loan.
-But in a few years the new city block will be built, the apartments will be sold, the construction company will pay back the construction loan plus interest, and amount of money in circulation will go back to where it was before the bank made the construction loan.
+Only when the commercial bank makes a loan, the amount of money in circulation increases by the amount of the loan.
+But in a few years the new city block will be built, the apartments will be sold, the construction company will pay back the construction loan plus interest, and the amount of money in circulation will go back to where it was before the bank made the construction loan.
 Amount of money in circulation will increase only temporarily, until the loan is paid back.
 For that reason there will be no inflation, but we will be able to finance construction of modern new cities.

-Article 1, Section 10 of United States Constitution states that no state shall make anything but gold and silver coin a tender in payment of debts.
+Article 1, Section 10 of the United States Constitution states that no state shall make anything but gold and silver coin a tender in payment of debts.
 It means that states do not have a right to issue paper currency, but the federal government of the United States does have this right, because it is not prohibited.
 Many people mistakenly believe that gold and silver coins are the real money, and paper currency is worthless and unconstitutional.
-Those people point to Article 1, Section 10 of the Constitution and argue that gold and silver coin is real money, otherwise why is it written in the Constitution?
+Those people point to Article 1, Section 10 of the Constitution and argue that gold and silver coin are real money, otherwise why is it written in the Constitution?

-The framers of the Constitution knew very well that if every state start printing its own paper money, than no one would be able to determine the value of one state's money in comparison to other states' money.
+The framers of the Constitution knew very well that if every state started printing its own paper money, then no one would be able to determine the value of one state's money in comparison to other states' money.
 That is why states have a right to mint gold and silver coins, which are commodity money, and only the federal government has a right to issue paper money.

 In "The Wizard of Oz", Dorothy and her three companions learned that they had to follow the yellow brick road to see the "wizard".
-At the present time proponents of gold standard agitate to follow the yellow brick road, but there is not even one country in the whole world where money is backed by gold or silver.
+At the present time proponents of the gold standard agitate to follow the yellow brick road, but there is not even one country in the whole world where money is backed by gold or silver.
 The reason for that is that with gold standard a central bank can issue only gold certificates, but without gold standard a central bank can issue currency which is backed by TOTAL WEALTH of that country, and not only by gold or silver.